suixinsuo/olympus-protocol/docs/productList.md

 # ProductList

 ### Decription
-ProductList is a storage that store all funds and indices.
-The fund or index will be store to the ProductList when the initialize function is executed.
+ProductList is a storage that stores all funds and indices.
+The fund or index will be stored to the ProductList while executing the initialize function.

 ### Interface
 #### 1. getAllProducts